StefanTerdell/json-schema-to-zod/README.md

 #### Overriding a parser

 You can pass a function to the `overrideParser` option, which represents a function that receives the current schema node and the reference object, and should return a string when it wants to replace a default output.
 If the default output should be used for the node just return void.

+#### Schema factoring

+Factored schemas (like object schemas with "oneOf" etc.) is only partially supported.
+Here be dragons.

 #### Use at Runtime